Re-post from the 2009 archive to coincide with Tate Britain’s long-overdue (65 years!) KS recognition retrospective.

 Disillusioned by rejection and discrimination by the London art toffs, Schwitters moved with his new companion Edith Thomas to the Lake District where he eked-out an almost Van Gogh-like existence for a few years before his untimely death in Kendal in 1948.
 However while living in Ambleside and suffering deteriorating health, he stoically began construction on his second Merzbau or Merz barn in nearby Langdale…

-…. his varied Merz works from the war period being the only documented Dada expressions in England before the movement’s revival in the form of its historically missing European link, London Dada, founded on Hugo Ball’s original Dada principles by artist Michael St.Mark in 2005.
+…. his varied Merz works from the war period being the only documented Dada-linked expressions in England before the movement’s revival in the form of its historically missing European link, London Dada, founded on Hugo Ball’s original Dada principles by artist Michael St.Mark in 2005.

 …… Schwitters employed Dadaist ideas in his work, used the word itself on the cover of Anna Blume, and would later give Dada recitals throughout Europe on the subject with Theo Van Doesburg, Tristan Tzara, Hans Arp and Raoul Hausmann.
 In many ways his work was more in tune with Zürich Dada’s championing of performance and abstract art than Berlin Dada’s agit-prop approach, and indeed examples of his work were published in the last Zürich Dada publication, der Zeltweg, November 1919, alongside the work of Arp and Sophie Tauber.
 Whilst his work was far less political than key figures in Berlin Dada, such as George Grosz and John Heartfield, he would remain close friends with various members, including Hannah Hoch and Raoul Hausmann for the rest of his career.